Paradozile/GSABeam-Code/README.md

-# ACES_Code
+# GSABeam_Code
-The code workflow of ACES
+The code framework of GSABeam